University of Seville: Organization

 The main building of the University of Seville is known as the "Old Tobacco Factory", named for its original use.
 Built in the 18th century, Seville's tobacco factory was the largest industrial building in the world at the time and remained a tobacco factory until the 1950s.
-This beautiful building is also the setting for the renowned opera, Carmen, by Bizet.
+This building is also the setting for the renowned opera, Carmen, by Bizet.
 Carmen was a fictional worker in the tobacco factory, the original story being a novella by Prosper Mérimée.
 This building houses two of the university's faculties: the School of Literature and Philology, and the School of Geography and History.